drewkotarski/Bubble-Trouble-2/README.md

 We will have multiple objects drawn to the screen as well as player controls implemented.

 ### Second Milestone (Sun Apr 16)
-We will have object collison detection and creating a head-up display (HUD) implementd.
+We will have object collison detection, basic bubble physics (when a bubble pops, it splits into 2 and bounces at a lower/higher height, etc.) and creating a head-up display (HUD) implemented.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
 We will have bugs fixed, outlying errors fixed, and time permitting multiple levels implemented.